MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/security/security-onpremises.md

 ms.topic: article
 ms.service: "dynamics365-business-central"
 ---
-# On-Premises Security in Business Central
+# Business Central On-Premises Security

 This section helps you understand and improve the security of [!INCLUDE[prodshort](../developer/includes/prodshort.md)] hosted on-premises.
 In the links below you will find information, hardening guidance and recommended best practices addressing client, database, server and network security.